grantmacken/glider/README.md

 Some stuff is pulled from other projects, and needs to be rewritten for this project.
-I try to take 'show not tell' approach, so work code will be run on 'github actions' and will be making some acsciicast.
+I try to take 'show not tell' approach, so work code will be run on 'github actions' and will be making some asciicast.

 ## Aims